The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 • Rapid deterioration from walking to completely paralyzed within hours

-• Inability to breathe or swallow normally (cervical disc involvement)
+• Inability to breathe or swallow normally (possible with cervical/neck disc involvement)

 • Suspected urinary retention — hasn’t urinated in 8+ hours despite drinking water